Click to download an academic CV (PDF)

 Bown is formerly a tenured Professor of Economics at Brandeis University, where he began his career and was on the faculty for twelve years with a joint appointment in the Department of Economics and International Business School (IBS).

 Bown’s academic research has examined the political economy of international trade laws and institutions, trade policy negotiations, trade disputes, supply chains, and industrial policy.
-His work has been published in journals such as American Economic Review, Journal of Economic Literature, American Economic Journal: Economic Policy, Review of Economics and Statistics, Journal of International Economics, and Journal of Development Economics.
+His work has been published (or is forthcoming) in journals such as American Economic Review, Review of Economic Studies, Journal of Economic Literature, American Economic Journal: Economic Policy, Journal of Economic Perspectives, Review of Economics and Statistics, Journal of International Economics, and Journal of Development Economics.
 He is author of the book Self-Enforcing Trade: Developing Countries and WTO Dispute Settlement (Brookings Institution Press, 2009), and his volumes include Economics and Policy in the Age of Trump (CEPR Press, 2017) and The Law, Economics, and Politics of Retaliation in WTO Dispute Settlement (Cambridge University Press, 2010, with Joost Pauwelyn).

 Bown’s volume on the global economic crisis, The Great Recession and Import Protection: The Role of Temporary Trade Barriers (CEPR and World Bank, 2011) built from his trade policy monitoring initiatives during 2008-2010.
 The monitoring stemmed from a trade policy transparency project he initiated at the World Bank in 2004 and managed through 2016, resulting in the freely available, Internet-based Global Antidumping Database, which he developed into the World Bank’s Temporary Trade Barriers Database.